Meta-VCI-Map/LSMviewer/README.md

 If you want to change this URL, edit the urlpatterns in the above file.

-### Adding a new score
-Adding new scores on the tool, requires some modifications in javascript/html and in python.

-#### risk_scores_calculation/views.py
-Handles the calculations in python.
-For the new score, create a function inside the `RequestResultViewSet class` that will handle the request for computing the score and will return the result in a json format.

-#### risk_scores_calculation/urls.py
-Creates request URLs for the API endpoints.
-Add the path to which the request for the score calculation mentioned above will be found.

-#### templates/risk_score_calculation.html
-Handles what is shown on the screeen.
-For the new score, you can add an option to the form with id="selection_form".

-#### static/riskScoreCalculation.js
-Handles the flow of the operations in html.
-Add a funtion for the new score that will take as input the file which is uploaded by the user and that creates a POST ajax request looking at the API endpoint's URL previously inserted in the `urls.py`.
-This way, the new score will be linked to the correct function for calculation in the `views.py`

 ## Build on remote server (using Antagonist.nl hosting)

 To deploy the application on the remote server, please follow the instructions below: